Zubax/canface_cf1/README.md

 ### Change Log

+#### v1.3

+* Fix a hardware compatibility problem for Babel-Babel: enable the built-in pull-up resistor on the CAN power disable line.

 #### v1.2

 * Added a new CLI command: `gpio`.
 This command allows one to control the SMD GPIO pads via USB/UART.